Y7-10 Timetables Summer Term - please click here to view

 When I'm not working I enjoy playing and coaching hockey, riding my bike and spending time with my family.

 My current roles at The Weald include oversight of KS5, teaching and learning and the line management of Darwin House.

 Steve Catt - Assistant Headteacher

 I joined The Weald in January 2014 as an Assistant Head and share the school’s wildly important goals and beliefs.
-As a School we strive to develop hard working citizens with a growth mind-set that choose to do the right thing.
+As a School, we strive to develop hard-working citizens with a growth mindset that choose to do the right thing.
 Every day at The Weald you get a real feel of cheerful staff and pupils who want to succeed.

-Jayne Durham - Business Manager
+Kate Truss - Business Manager

 I was delighted to join The Weald in September 2018 and have enjoyed being part of such a responsive and welcoming community.
 I am responsible for leading the school in all non-teaching activities such as finance, HR, administration, premises and catering.